 Frank Sinatra was arrested here, Bridgette Bardot walked bare foot down the main street, Pablo Picasso used to visit his Aunt Heliodora and Salvador Dali and his wife went to its beaches and became Spain’s first nude sunbathers.

 Where else could we be but Torremolinos, once the number one holiday destination on the Costa del Sol despite a famous UK tour operator, having been asked if he would consider the Costa del Sol as a destination proclaimed, ‘Good heavens no!
 It’s much too hot for British people, they’d never go there’.

-So what has gone wrong, why does Torremolinos in 2016 have such an unenviable reputation?
+So what has gone wrong, why does Torremolinos in the 21st century have such an unenviable reputation?
 More importantly, does it deserve it?